larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 #### Rank VII

 ##### Mechanical Lifting Device
    >This item assists the character with lifting heavy objects.
 It is also good for providing extra power for those weapon swings.
 This item will grant the character +2 bonus strength for 5 minutes each rest period.
-Activating the Mechanical Lifting Device requires the character to say “Activate Mechanical Lifting Device”.
+Activating the Mechanical Lifting Device requires the character to say "Activate Mechanical Lifting Device”.
 This does not stack with other +Strength effects.
 This item is consumed at the end of the game day after use.
 ##### C-2 Explosive
    >This item is a small block of clay material that will violently explode when set off by a trigger.
 The design of this item is such that it is exclusively used for destroying larger items.
 Applying the C-2 Explosive takes one minute by a Rank VII skilled Tinkerer.
 Once triggered this item will destroy an item less than 64 inches in length.
 This item is consumed once used.

 #### Rank VIII

 ##### Lightning in a Barrel
    >This item appears to be a strange hand held cannon that shoots a pulse of electricity.
 When fired, the Stun Gun will temporarily stun a target for 20 seconds.
 This item is destroyed once used.
-The player will call “Physical Stun” when this item is used.
+The player will call "Physical Stun” when this item is used.
 ##### Portable Wildfire
    >The Portable Wildfire is a strange device that will constantly shoot out balls of fire once activated.
-The player will call “Activate Flame Thrower” when this item is used.
-The character may then throw “5 Normal Flame” for as long as the character can maintain concentration, and not move their feet.
+The player will call "Activate Flame Thrower” when this item is used.
+The character may then throw "5 Normal Flame” for as long as the character can maintain concentration, and not move their feet.
 The packets must strike the target on the body, legs, or arms in order to be a successful attack.
 This item is consumed once used.

 #### Rank IX